UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Experimental results

-These benchmark datasets represent a wide range of fields, number of instances, and positive class labels.
+The UGRWO-sampling and other methods are applied to ten benchmark datasets, and these benchmark datasets represent a wide range of fields, number of instances, and positive class labels.
 Table \ref{tab3} gives the characteristics of these datasets, the minority class for each dataset is shown in Table \ref{tab3}, and the rest of the classes are majority class.

-In SMOTE, MWMOTE, GRWO-Sampling, and UGRWO-Sampling, the K-parameter in the KNN method is selected from the set {3, 5, 10, 15}.
-The over-sampling rate is set to be 100, 200, 300, 400, and 500\% for data with continuous attributes.
+In SMOTE, SMOTE$+$Tomek, MWMOTE, GRWO-Sampling, and UGRWO-Sampling, the K-parameter in the KNN method is selected from the set $\left\lbrace 3,5,10,15 \right\rbrace$.
+The over-sampling rate is 100, 200, 300, 400, and 500\% for data with continuous attributes.
 If an attribute is a missing value, the mean of that attribute is considered for it.
 A 10-fold cross-validation scheme is used to evaluate the performance of each over-sampling method.
 For the above procedure, we should implement the selected baseline algorithms under different over-sampling rates by toolboxes of MATLAB.

 The performance of a classifier is evaluated based on metrics such as accuracy \citep{Provost_1998}, Geometric Mean (G-mean) \citep{Kubat_1997}, F-measure \cite{Wu_2005}, AUC, and TPrate.
 In this paper, TP and FP are the numbers of true positive and false positive, respectively, and TN and FN are the numbers of a true negative and false negative, respectively.
 For the minority class data, its precision$=TP/(TP+FP)$ and TPrate=$TP/(TP+FN)$.
 For the majority class, its precision=$TN/(TN+FN)$, and TNrate=$TN/(TN+FP)$. $F-measure=\frac{((1+\beta^2)*recall+precision)}{(\beta^2*TPrate+precision)}$, where $\beta$ is set to 1 in this paper.
 In Tables 2 to 7, F-maj and F-min are F-measure for each class.